 - When reserving a room for a short-term/one-time reservation, the expected amount of occupants must be at least two-thirds of the capacity of the room.
 If the number of occupants is not above two-thirds of capacity during use, the occupants may be asked to use a similar lower-capacity room that fits their group size.

 Please review all Classroom and Study Room Policies before requesting a reservation.

 - Library-scheduled Lecture Classrooms: MLIB 1140, 1170, and 2008.

 - Computer Classrooms: MLIB 1008 (Mac), 1009 (PC), 1110 (Mac), 1120 (Mac), and 1745 (Mac).

 - Single Event Classrooms Only: 1705A, 2008, 2130N (Hoopes Seminar Room), and 4390 Dee Special Collections Classroom.

 - To make a semester long reservation, contact the Library Events and Scheduling Coordinator, or your Campus Department Scheduler.
-For a single event/one time reservation, please fill out the Classroom Reservation Request Form.
+For a single event/one time reservation, please fill out the Classroom/Event Space Request Form.

 - Depending on the intended use, there is a limit to how far in advance a reservation can be made, please view our complete Classroom and Study Room Policy.